MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_move_to_random_block.md

 # Entity Documentation - minecraft:behavior.move_to_random_block

-`minecraft:behavior.move_to_random_block` allows an entity to move to a random block within a set radius.
+`minecraft:behavior.move_to_random_block` compels an entity to move to a random block within a set radius.

 ## Parameters